Parallels Provider

 crabbox run --provider parallels --parallels-template tahoe-latest -- xcodebuild -version

 Use --target linux, --target macos, or --target windows.
-Windows can use --windows-mode normal for PowerShell/OpenSSH or --windows-mode wsl2 when the template already exposes a working WSL2 environment through Windows OpenSSH.
+For Windows, choose --windows-mode normal for PowerShell/OpenSSH or --windows-mode wsl2 when the template already exposes a working WSL2 environment through Windows OpenSSH.

-• a known-good Parallels snapshot for fast linked clones.
+git,rsyncor archive sync tools, and a shell/PowerShell); - a known-good power-off snapshot for fast linked clones.

 Linked clones require an explicit power-off snapshot.
-Crabbox rejects linked clone requests without parallels.sourceSnapshot/sourceSnapshotId, because otherwise prlctl creates a source-side "Snapshot for linked clone" on the template VM.
+Crabbox rejects linked clone requests without parallels.sourceSnapshot/sourceSnapshotId, because otherwise prlctl would create a source-side "Snapshot for linked clone" on the template VM.
 Use cloneMode: full or cloneMode: unlink only when you intentionally want to clone the current source VM state without a snapshot.
-Parallels also refuses to clone from a busy source VM, so keep template VMs shut down when they are used as local fleet bases.
+Parallels also refuses to clone from a busy source VM, so keep template VMs shut down when they serve as local fleet bases.

 For macOS templates, use a user with SSH login permission and a writable parallels.workRoot, for example /Users/<user>/crabbox.
 For Windows native templates, configure OpenSSH Server and PowerShell.
 For Windows WSL2 templates, make sure wsl.exe works for the SSH user.